griffithlab/rnaseq_tutorial_wiki/Home.md

 These materials have been developed with the support of AWS Cloud Credits for Research, the Canadian Bioinformatics Workshops, and Cold Spring Harbor Laboratory.

-This workshop have been delivered many times and continues to evolve.
+This workshop has been delivered many times and continues to evolve.
 To see a complete list of these workshops is available [here](Lectures).

 <table>
 <tr>